MagRoboticsLab/MagRoboticsLab.github.io/member.md

 ---

 ## Alumni
 * Yile Shen (2021.09-2024.06).
-He is currently pursuing a master's degree at National University of Singapore.
+He is currently pursuing a master's degree at **National University of Singapore**.
 * Kuan Tian (2021.09-2023.11).
-He is currently pursuing a master's degree at Tsinghua University (Shenzhen).
+He is currently pursuing a master's degree at **Tsinghua University (Shenzhen)**.
 * Xinlei Zhang (2021.09-2024.07).
-He is currently pursuing a doctoral degree at North Carolina State University in America.
+He is currently pursuing a doctoral degree at **North Carolina State University** in America.
 * Wei Yan (2022.07 - 2023.06).
-He is currently pursuing a master's degree at Hong Kong University of Science and Technology (Guangzhou).
+He is currently pursuing a master's degree at **Hong Kong University of Science and Technology (Guangzhou)**.
 * Jingwen Deng (2022.07 - 2023.06).
 She is currently pursuing a master's degree at South China University of Technology.
 * Ji'nan Guo (2023.02 - 2023.09).
 She is currently pursuing a master's degree at South China University of Technology.
 * Xinyi Li (2022.10 - 2023.06).
-She is currently pursuing a master's degree at University of Edinburgh, UK
+She is currently pursuing a master's degree at **University of Edinburgh**, UK.
 * Kaixiang Zhang (2022.04 - 2023.6).
-He will soon study for a master's degree at South China University of Technology.
+He is currently pursuing a master's degree at South China University of Technology.